hunterhector/EvmEval/README.md

 validator.py
 --------------------
 The validator check whether the supplied "tbf" file follows assumed structure .
+The validator will exit at status 255 if any errors are found, validation logs will be written at the same directory of the validator with "errlog" as extension.

 ### *Usage*
     validator.py [-h] -s SYSTEM -t TOKEN_PATH [-of OFFSET_FIELD]